-There have been so many trends that have accelerated during the COVID-19 shutdown.
-One that stands out is the massive increase in usage of Instagram Live video, which grew 70% in just the first week of sheltering in place.
-This immediate adoption is a showcase for how powerful and unique IG Live can be for social media marketers and consumers.
+There have been so many trends that have accelerated during COVID, but one that really stands out is the massive increase in usage of Instagram Live video, which grew 70% in just the first week of sheltering in place.
+This immediate adoption is a showcase for how powerful and unique Instagram Live’s Picture-In-Picture feature (PiP) can be for social media marketers and consumers alike.

 Instagram Live is more intimate and personal by design.
-It’s not (yet) open to an API-enabled experience that enables more robust video production like what is available on Facebook, Twitter and YouTube.
+It’s not really open to an API-enabled experience that enables more robust video production like what is available on Facebook, Twitter and YouTube.
 But there are many ways social media marketers can tap into Instagram Live to help increase follower engagement and leverage this unique opportunity to deeply engage users.
-Using IG Live video is an opportunity to get a follower’s undivided attention.
+Using Instagram Live video with Picture in Picture is an opportunity to get a follower’s undivided attention.
 That’s a rare thing these days on second, third, and fourth screens.

-The selfie-style camera is valuable.
-Sustained eye contact and intimacy enables deeper connections than any other platform.
-But it can get boring.
-People are craving more stimulation, and an IG Live video can be transformed into a much more engaging dialogue by complementing that up-close video with additional content and media.
+The selfie-style camera is invaluable with PIP.
+Sustained eye contact and direct intimacy enable deeper connections than any other platform.
+But it can get boring just scrolling.
+Younger social users are craving more stimulation, and an IG Live video can be transformed into a much more engaging dialogue by complementing that up-close PiP video with additional content and media.

 Instagram Live isn’t only for simple selfie cams and monologues.
 Taking the extra steps to create a more dynamic broadcast can go a long way in retaining viewers, attracting new viewers, and keeping followers coming back the next time you go live.
 Creating a better broadcast will maximize views in the live window — and on your account over time.